 Another rare confounding factor is if the patient has large protruding eyes, which can cause the lower eyelids to be pushed down.
 These patients may require additional procedures.

 What to expect during and after almond eye surgery?

-Almond eye surgery is performed under local anesthesia with or without conscious sedation, dependent on extend of surgery It may be useful for the patient to be able to open his/her eyes during surgery to achieve optimal outcome.
+Almond eye surgery is performed under local anesthesia with or without conscious sedation, dependent on extend of surgery It may be useful for the patient to be able to open his/her eyes during surgery to achieve an optimal outcome.
 As with most eyelid procedures, the patient goes home after surgery and is expected to have bruising/swelling for 7-10 days.
 Pain is mild and only for the first day, controlled by oral medication.
-Patient can resume normal activities after about a week although complete healing takes weeks to a few months.
+The patient in Los Angeles can resume normal activities after about a week although complete healing takes weeks to a few months.

 As mentioned earlier, Canthoplasty and Almond Eye Surgery should be performed by an experienced Oculoplastic Surgeon.
 This is to achieve natural results and avoid dramatic changes to your eye and facial appearance.
 Mehryar Ray Taban is an experienced Beverly Hills Oculoplastic Surgeon specializing in almond eye surgery.
 Dr. Taban has offices in greater Los Angeles area (Beverly Hills and Santa Barbara).